-The Northwest Indian Storytelling Association (NISA) 2013 Festival and Emerging Tribal Storytellers Workshops celebrated our eighth season of tribal storytelling in the Pacific Northwest.
-With friends and relatives joining us from around the region of our Pacific Northwest, generations came together to listen to and learn from one another, the craft of traditional storytelling woven into each day.
+The Northwest Indian Storytelling Association (NISA) 2014 Festival and Emerging Traditional Storytellers Workshops celebrates the ninth season of traditional storytelling in the Pacific Northwest.
+With friends and relatives joining us from around the region, generations come together to listen to and learn from one another, the craft of traditional storytelling woven into each day.

-Sign up here to learn more, become a member of NISA, and how you can join us at next year’s NISA Storytelling Festival and Emerging Tribal Storytellers Workshop.
+Sign up here to become a member of NISA, and learn how you can join us at this year’s NISA Storytelling Festival and Emerging Tribal Storytellers Workshop.

 The Northwest Indian Storytellers Association (NISA) was formed in 2005 to encourage, preserve and strengthen traditional storytelling among tribes in Oregon, Washington and Idaho, and to share tribal oral cultural arts with our entire regional community.

 Sponsors of NISA include Northwest Indian College (NWIC), Northwest Indian Storytellers Association (NISA), and Wisdom of the Elders, Inc. Funding provided by National Endowment for the Arts, and Multnomah County Cultural Coalition.